-2. The historical avantgarde is usually seen as the precursor of modernism placing the artistic practice around the issues linked with the artistic medium and aesthetic discourse.
-The neoavantgarde realized in a sense the avantgarde ethos and deconstructed as well the avantgarde myths of "novelty", "modernity", revolt, originality and revolutionism.
-The avantagarde optimism was replaced in the neoavangarde artists' practice be irony, the faith in linear evolution was rejected; instead of the laboratory analysis of visual forms, a critique of the artwork as being a product of social relations appeared.
+The historical avant garde is usually seen as the precursor of modernism placing the artistic practice around the issues linked with the artistic medium and aesthetic discourse.
+The neo-avant garde realised, in a sense, the avant garde ethos and deconstructed the avant garde myths of 'novelty', 'modernity', revolt, originality and revolutionism as well.
+Avant garde optimism was replaced in the neo-avant garde artists' practice be ironic, the faith in linear evolution was rejected; instead of the laboratory analysis of visual forms, a critique of the artwork as being a product of social relations appeared.

-4. en abyme taken after Craig Owens who used it in his masterly interpretation of works of Robert Smithson.
-See Craig Owens, "Photography en abyme", in.
+taken after Craig Owens who used it in his masterly interpretation of works of Robert Smithson.
+See Craig Owens, 'Photography en abyme', in.
 Beyond Recognition, University of California Press, Berkley and Los Angeles - London, p.
 16-30.

-14. Citation after Anka Ptaszkowska, "Wspólny czas i wspólne miejsce.
+Citation after Anka Ptaszkowska, 'Wspólny czas i wspólne miejsce.
 My i on.
 My i oni.
-My i ja. ja i on. (próby rozwarstwienia)", in: "Tadeusz Kantor.
-Z archiwum Galerii Foksal", eds.
+My i ja. ja i on. (próby rozwarstwienia)', in: 'Tadeusz Kantor.
+Z archiwum Galerii Foksal', eds.
 M. Jurkiewicz, J. Mytkowska, A. Przywara, Warszawa 1998, p.
 451.